-This article will show you everything you need to know to get started using the TickVault Python API to extract the data you’re looking for and run predictive analytics, backtesting, risk management or (almost) anything you can dream of.
-Portals with accessible data include NASDAQ-CX and Thomson Reuters Tick History.
+This article will show you everything you need to know to get started using the TickVault* Python API to extract the data you’re looking for and run predictive analytics, backtesting, risk management or (almost) anything you can dream of.
+The portal with accessible data can be taken from Thomson Reuters Tick History.
 The source code is also available on our GitHub.

 In this example, we’ll first look at the bid/ask spread for Toronto Dominion Bank as it was traded on CXC on March 2nd 2015.
 Then we’ll look at the intraday 2-minute Time-Weighted Average Spread (TWAS) Percent for 2 different equities with Thomson Reuters’ data.

 The first step is to register an account on the demonstration site we’ll be using, which contains data from Nasdaq CX.